Did You Know Platonic Relationships are Less Stressful?

 2. Less Drama

-3. No Pressure to Impress with platonic relationships
+3. No Pressure to Impress

-4. Emotional Support without Romance
+4. Emotional Support Without Romance

 5. Freedom and Independence